Revolutionizing Clinical Trials with the IoT and Blockchain Technology

-CBDS Health is a health technology company focused on revolutionizing the clinical trials space through the deployment of information technologies including the internet of things (IoT), big data analytics and blockchain.
+CBDS Health is a health technology company focused on revolutionizing the clinical trials space through the deployment of information technologies including the internet of medical things (IoMT), big data analytics.

-The Company’s virtual clinical trials platform is a cost-effective solution for researchers and contract research organizations (CROs).
-CBDS Health is currently enhancing this platform by incorporating blockchain for the onboarding and tracking of patient information pertinent to clinical trials and health monitoring.
+The company’s virtual clinical trials platform is a cost-effective solution for researchers and contract research organizations (CROs).
+CBDS Health is currently enhancing this platform by tapping into the IoMT and deploying it as a solution for cannabis clinical trials.

 ORCATECH has been supported by multiple collaborators that include Pfizer, General Electric, Microsoft, Phillips, Intel, Vtech, Sony, Novartis and Lilly.
-With the support of these partners and a group of research collaborators led by OHSU, CBDS Health aims to target the clinical trials market associated with Alzheimer’s, Parkinson’s, mild cognitive impairment and pain management.
-Currently developing the additional layer to their platform, the company expects to see revenue from clinical trials in Q3 of 2018.
+With the support of these partners and a group of research collaborators led by OHSU, CBDS Health aims to target the clinical trials market associated with cannabis, Alzheimer’s, Parkinson’s, mild cognitive impairment and pain management.

 - Enhancing the platform security, transparency, data accuracy and data sharing